Kershaw & Ohtani starriest All-Stars in Hollywood

 Shane McClanahan becomes the second Tampa Bay pitcher to start an All-Star game after David Price in 2010 at Anaheim.
 A first-time All-Star, the 25-year-old lefty is 10-3 with a major league-leading 1.71 ERA and 147 strikeouts in 110 2/3 innings.

-“Tell you the truth, I’ve never seen him pitch and we didn’t play him at all this year, but everybody that I’ve talked to told me that he is nasty,” said Houston’s Dusty Baker, the AL manager.
+“Tell you the truth, I’ve never seen him pitch and we didn’t play him at all this year, but everybody that I’ve talked to told me that he is nasty,” said AL manager Dusty Baker, forgetting McClanahan faced his Astros in Game 6 of the 2020 AL Championship Series.

 A nine-time All-Star, the 34-year-old Kershaw is 7-2 with a 2.14 ERA and 75 strikeouts in 71 2/3 innings.
 Two years ago, he helped Los Angeles win its first World Series title since 1988.